-Taiwan announces new passport design, voted on by public
+Bubble tea and braised pork: Contest invites Taiwanese to vote on creative passport designs

 The competition encouraged citizens to submit designs highlighting unique characteristics of Taiwan, from geographical and ecological features to food culture.

-There were a total of 127 entries submitted, and voting was open until August 31.
+There were 127 entries submitted, and voting was open until August 31.
 Entries were divided into two categories: The International Standards Category and the Creative Category.

-"Through this competition, we hope to let our citizens showcase their imagination and creativity," said Jerry Liu, director of media and creativity for the New Power Party as well as the spokesperson for the passport design competition.
+"Through this competition, we hope to let our citizens showcase their imagination and creativity," says Jerry Liu, director of media and creativity for the New Power Party as well as the spokesperson for the passport design competition.

 "And with the voting, we hope to have a passport cover that Taiwanese [people] would identify with."